AI-Planning/statespace/README.md

 This example contains a very small JSON, remove spaces to obtain smaller files and better response times.

 Each node contains a:

-* ``name``: string - at most one node must be ``"goal state"`` for the implementation to recognize this node as the goal state to generate a bold path, otherwise no path is highlighted.
+- ``name``: string - at most one node must be ``"goal state"`` for the implementation to recognize this node as the goal state to generate a bold path, otherwise no path is highlighted.
 Other nodes can have any name.
-* ``color`` hex string #RRGGBB - we use color to show the distance between the current state and the goal state to generate a visual way to see incremental steps towards the goal.
+- ``color`` hex string #RRGGBB - optional secondary notation to show the distance between the current and the goal state.
-  * Color gradient from blue (far from goal) to red (goal)
+  - Color gradient from blue (far from goal) to red (goal)
-* ``state``: bit string - each char set to "1" represent a predicate from ``predicates`` at the same index that is true in a state.
+- ``state``: bit string - each char set to "1" represent a predicate from ``predicates`` at the same index that is true in a state.
 Leading zeros can be omitted.
-* ``children``: array of nodes - array can be empty
+- ``children``: array of nodes - array can be empty
-* ``action``: string - name of action that generated this state, does not exist for the initial state.
+- ``action``: string - name of action that generated this state, does not exist for the initial state.

 All nodes share the same ``predicates``, a list of fluent predicates used to display description of each state.
 Rigid predicates are not stored as they never change during planning.